-- To remove the query from the layer or table, hover over the definition query cell and click Remove defintion query .
+- To remove the definition query from the layer or table, hover over the definition query cell and click Remove defintion query .

-- To export the query syntax to a query expression file, click Save .
+- To export the query syntax to a query expression file (.exp file), click Save .

-- To replace the current query with a different query from a query expression file (.exp file extension), click Load .
+- To replace the current query with a different query from a query expression file (.exp file ), click Load .

-Set definition queries on multiple layers or tables at once
+Set definition queries on multiple layers at once

-If multiple layers or tables share definition queries with a common name—even if the content of the queries are not the same—the queries can be activated for the layers simultaneously.
-This means you can construct a number of related queries for a certain scenario, and apply them all at once.
-You can then switch to a different set of queries to satisfy a different scenario.
+If multiple layers share definition queries with a common name, even if the content of the queries are not the same, the queries can be activated for the layers simultaneously.
+This means you can construct a number of related queries for a certain scenario and apply them all at once.
+You can then switch to a different set of queries to satisfy a different scenario, if necessary.

-To apply definition queries with a common name to multiple layers or tables simultaneously, follow these steps:
+To apply definition queries with a common name to multiple layers simultaneously, follow these steps:

-- Ensure the layers or tables are selected in the Contents pane.
+- Ensure the layers are selected in the Contents pane.

-- Under Feature Layer or Standalone Table, on the Data tab, in the Definition Query group, choose a query from the Definition Query menu to apply to the layer.
+- Under Feature Layer, on the Data tab, in the Definition Query group, choose a query from the Definition Query menu to apply to the layer.
 Only definition queries with a name common to all selected layers are shown.

 Sharing layers with definition queries

-When a layer is shared as a feature service or within a map service, only the active definition query is retained and honored.
+When a layer is shared as a feature layer or within a map image layer, only the active definition query is retained and honored.
 All other inactive definition queries are dropped.